Global cyber attack likely cover for malware installation in Ukraine: police official

 "At almost all organizations whose network domains were infected, not all computers went offline," he said by phone.
 "Why didn't they all go offline?
 We are trying to understand what they might have left on those machines that weren't hit."

+Technical experts familiar with the recent history of the cyber escalation between Russia and Ukraine, say these latest attacks are part of the wider political and military conflict, although no "smoking gun" has been found to identify the culprits.

+John Hultquist, a cyber intelligence analyst with FireEye, said the failed ransomware attack disguises an as yet unseen destructive motive.
+"If it were an attack masquerading as crime, that would not be unprecedented at all," Hultquist said.

-Some cyber security researchers have said the fact that the Kremlin's two flagship energy companies are victims of the attack suggests Moscow was not behind it.
+Some cyber security researchers have said the fact that the Kremlin's two flagship energy companies are victims of the attack could suggest Moscow was not behind it.

-Russian oil major Rosneft (ROSN.MM) was one of the first companies to reveal it had been compromised by the virus and sources told Reuters on Thursday computers at state gas giant Gazprom (GAZP.MM) has also been infected.
+Russian oil major Rosneft was one of the first companies to reveal it had been compromised by the virus and sources told Reuters on Thursday computers at state gas giant Gazprom had also been infected.

+For technical reasons, NotPetya appears to be more targeted than last month's global ransomware attack, known as WannaCry.
+When first infected by WannaCry, computers scanned the internet globally for other vulnerable machines.

+By contrast, NotPetya does not randomly scan the Internet to find new computers to infect.
+It only spreads itself inside organizational networks, taking advantage of a variety of legitimate network administration tools.

+"Our analysis indicates the main purpose of the attack was not financial gain, but widespread destruction," said Costin Raiu, Kaspersky’s global head of research.

+"NotPetya ..combined elements of a targeted watering hole attack we’ve traditionally seen used by nation states with traditional software exploitation to devastate a specific user base," Lesley Carhart, a Chicago-based security researcher, wrote in a blog widely shared online by top security experts.

-(Additional reporting by Eric Auchard in Frankfurt, Jack Stubbs in Moscow and Mark Hosenball in Washington D.C.; writing by Matthias Williams; editing by John Stonestreet)
+(Additional reporting by Jack Stubbs in Moscow, Andrea Shalal in Berlin and Dustin Volz and Mark Hosenball in Washington D.C.; writing by Matthias Williams; editing by Ralph Boulton)